 After experimenting with other ways, I resorted to the use of color codes to represent each of the four different sets of planets and their Angles and houses.
 Because those inks are most prevalent in stores, for Internet charts I ended up using red for conception, blue for birth, black for conception harmonics, and green for birth harmonics.

 In addition to color coding, as a standardization conception planets and their harmonics are shown outside the twelve-times divided circle.
 Birth planets and their harmonics are put inside the circle.

 There is an additional reason I want to know immediately which planet I am looking at.
 Harmonics of planets "progress" much faster than the planets from which they are derived.
 (Progressed harmonics are found first by doing ordinary secondary progressions for birth and conception.
 Then, depending on the harmonic desired, the harmonic is derived from those progressed positions.)
 Regular secondary progressions of outer planets often amount to little per individual lifetime.
 That is, they do not move very far, and often make few aspects to other planets or Angles during that movement.
 Harmonics of those progressed outer planets, however, are significant.
 They create conditions and significators otherwise unaccounted for.
 "Progressed harmonics" (actually, harmonics of progressed planets) move much faster than the planet of which they are derivative, making many more connections to other planets during any lifetime.
-And, progressed harmonics of outer planets are moving slowly enough to stay in a set for many years, thereby changing the meaning of the set for those years.
+At the same time, progressed harmonics of outer planets--either rgularly or through stationing--are moving slowly enough to stay in a set for many years, thereby changing the meaning of the set for those years.